netgroup-polito/frog4-openstack-do/README_INSTALL_ONOS.md

 The installation instructions below have been tested on ubuntu 16.10.

 ### Required packages
 First of all, you need to install some required Ubuntu packages.
-For this, please just follow the steps below:
+To do that, please just follow the steps below:

 	sudo apt-get install python-pip